svensvan/blog/_posts/2014-02-27-fatjar-storm-gradle.md

 title: "The fatjar for Storm using Gradle"
 ---

-Storm is pretty good for building a realtime processing engine, but setting up the fatjar can be a pain.
+Storm is pretty good for building a realtime processing engine, before getting started you need a build that creates a fatjar.
 This is the gradle build file for running my test Groovy script and also building my fatjar.

 <pre class="prettyprint Groovy">
 apply plugin: 'groovy'